 10 wardrobe boxes

-Moving boxes come in a range of sizes from small to extra large, as well as in specialty sizes designed for specific items.
+Moving boxes come in a range of sizes from small to extra-large, as well as in specialty sizes designed for specific items.
 The variety of box sizes you’ll need is highly dependent on the type and number of belongings you own.

 Each box size serves a different purpose and should be used to pack specific types of things.
-Using different sizes appropriately will not only streamline the packing and unpacking process, it will also make carrying the boxes easier.
+Using different sizes appropriately will not only streamline the packing and unpacking process, but it will also make carrying the boxes easier.